-Response: The project is under review by local health authorities and will comply will all relevant local regulations.
+Response: The project is under review by County Health District and will comply will all relevant regulations.
+Site has private on-site sewer system and water is served by KPUD.

 10. The Bainbridge Island fire department has reviewed the application and determined that the conditional use will ensure fire protection.